 Couples counselling, or marriage counselling, helps you to understand and resolve conflicts with your partner and improve your relationship.

-Couples therapy is designed, like individual therapy, to provide a safe and confidential space to explore challenges and to move beyond these to a healthier state of the relationship.
+Couples therapy is designed to provide a safe and confidential space to explore challenges and to move beyond these to a healthier state of the relationship.
 A couples therapist will ask questions to get to know you better and try to see that you both have a chance to talk.

 Often people find talking therapeutic in its own right but after the first few sessions, a couples therapist will be able to provide more guided steering and begin to actively help you to work towards managing your issues.